OndrejSulc/Linux_cheatsheet/src/yocto.md

 ```

 ## bmap tools
+1) umount the device first but do not eject so it still appears in `lsblk`
+2) use bmap tool to copy image to the device
 ```
+sudo bmaptool copy image.hddimg --nobmap /dev/sdc
 sudo bmaptool copy image.img --bmap image.bmap /dev/sdX
 ```

 ## Build KAS config
 add to `local_conf_header:`
 ```